Overview

 | Closing balance | 49,92,026 − 8,031 | Rs 49,83,995 |

-The interest dropped by Rs 57 and the principal repaid increased by Rs 57.
-This shift is small each month but compounds over time.
+Interest dropped by Rs 57 and the principal repaid increased by Rs 57.
+The shift is small each month, but it compounds over time.
 Repeat this for all 240 rows and you have a complete amortization schedule.

 Step 5: Read the Full Schedule

-Manually building 240 rows is tedious.
+Manually building 240 rows gets tedious fast.
 The loan-amortization-calculator-india generates the complete schedule in seconds and lets you download it.

 To see how dramatically the split changes over time, look at month 100 of the same Rs 50,00,000 loan: